Home » Trending Now 🔥 » Queer Burnout: How Minority Stress Leaves Gay Men Exhausted

-Queer Burnout: The simple definition
+Queer Burnout: The Simple Definition

-It is not caused by overworking, but by minority stress— a form of the chronic stress experienced by members of stigmatised minority groups due to constantly dealing with prejudice, discrimination, and social exclusion (Meyer, 20035; Frost and Meyer, 2023)3.
+It is not caused by overworking, but by minority stress— a form of the chronic stress experienced by members of stigmatised minority groups due to constantly dealing with prejudice, discrimination, and social exclusion (Meyer, 20035; Frost & Meyer, 2023)3.

 Black gay men often deal with compounded or heightened minority stress due to holding multiple marginalised identities (in this case, being Black and gay).